cbrody/annatam/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 6.5.1: January 27, 2021 =
+- Fix: We made an adjustment to fix an issue with the cross-domain tracking for the gtag.js tracking option.

+= 6.5.0: January 19, 2021 =
+- New: We added support for Google’s global site tag (gtag.js) with a seamless upgrade experience for all your existing events or integrations with analytics.js.
+Upgrading to this version will give you the option to manually opt-in to gtag.js that will become the standard tracking code in a future version.
+- Fix: We added an extra check to prevent a potential error on older PHP versions from our Popular Posts feature.

+= 6.4.0: December 16, 2020 =
+- New: With our new, limited-time only, Year in Review report you’ll be able to see how your site performed in 2020 and how to improve in 2021.
+- Tweak: Our contextual notifications are now more efficient when using report data.
+- Tweak: Selecting the “no styles” option in the Popular Posts settings now also prevents any inline styles from being output.
+- Tweak: Our campaign URL tool now encodes values better.
+- Tweak: We removed a JavaScript dependency in the Popular Posts Widget settings.
+- Tweak: We added a limit to the number of dismissed notifications for better storage usage.
+- Fix: We added a value for the alt parameter of the images used in the Popular Posts widgets.
+- Fix: Our Popular Posts widgets had a potential infinite recursion error in certain situations so we added a check to prevent that.

+= 6.3.3: December 10, 2020 =
+- Fix: Prevent a notice from showing up in WordPress 5.6 when editing a post.

 = 6.3.2: November 24, 2020 =
 - Tweak: We improved performance by tweaking some of the contextual insights using report data.
 - Fix: Automatic inserting of the inline popular posts widget was not working as expected for sites using languages with multi-byte characters.